United Kingdom · Beginner guide

 A good first visit might be 30–45 minutes of flat-ground practice: pushing, kick-turns, stepping on and off the board on grass first if you need to.
 That is a win.

 You do not need to drop in, ollie, or hit the deep end of a bowl.
-Progress over perfection.
+Progress beats proving something to strangers.

 Next steps